EOSIO/eos/docs/cleos/command-reference/system/system-claimrewards.md

 ---
-title: "system canceldelay"
+title: "system claimrewards"
-excerpt: "Cancel a delayed transaction"
+excerpt: "Claim producer rewards"
 ---
 ## Positional Arguments
-- `canceling_account` _TEXT_ - Account  from authorization on the original delayed transaction
-- `canceling_permission` _TEXT_ - Permission from authorization on the original delayed transaction
-- `trx_id` _TEXT_ - The transaction id of the original delayed transaction
+- `owner` _TEXT_ - The account to claim rewards for
 ## Options
 - `-h,--help` Print this help message and exit
 - `-x,--expiration` _TEXT_ - set the time in seconds before a transaction expires, defaults to 30s